purplesusan/cadence-client/docs/workflows.md

 `Workflow.newChildWorkflowStub` returns a client-side stub that implements a child workflow interface.
  It takes a child workflow type and optional child workflow options as arguments.
-Workflow options may be needed to override the timeouts and task list if they differ from the ones defined in the @WorkflowMethod annotation or parent workflow.
+Workflow options may be needed to override the timeouts and task list if they differ from the ones defined in the `@WorkflowMethod` annotation or parent workflow.

- The first call to the child workflow stub must always be to a method annotated with @WorkflowMethod.
-Similarly to activities, a call can be synchronous or asynchronous using `Workflow.async`.
-The synchronous call blocks until a child workflow completes.
-The asynchronous call returns a `Promise` that can be used to wait for the completion.
+ The first call to the child workflow stub must always be to a method annotated with `@WorkflowMethod`.
+Similar to activities, a call can be made synchronous or asynchronous by using `Workflow.async`.
+A synchronous call blocks until a child workflow completes.
+An asynchronous call returns a `Promise` that can be used to wait for the completion.
 After an async call returns the stub, it can be used to send signals to the child by calling methods annotated with `@SignalMethod`.
-Querying a child workflow by calling methods annotated with @QueryMethod from within workflow code is not supported.
+Querying a child workflow by calling methods annotated with `@QueryMethod` from within workflow code is not supported.
 However, queries can be done from activities using the `WorkflowClient` provided stub.
  ```java